 - System Procurement/Bid Specification

 NSEC has developed comprehensive Nuclear Plant Requirements Matrixes.
-These ACCESS Databases contain all regulatory requirements, regulatory guidance, and industry best practices associated with all aspects of various Nuclear Plant systems cross-referenced to the applicable paragraph of the source document (e.g. 10CFR73 sections, Regulatory Guides, NUREGs, etc.).
-These databases can be used when evaluating system functional, design and/or bid specifications.
+These Microsoft ACCESS based databases contain all regulatory requirements, regulatory guidance, and industry best practices associated with all aspects of various Nuclear Plant systems including cross-references to the applicable paragraph of the source document (for example, 10CFR73, Regulatory Guides, NUREGs, and so on).
+These databases can be used when evaluating system functional, design, or bid specifications.

 NSEC has extensive experience with the following regulatory requirements:

 - 10 CFR Part 50.36 – Technical Specifications

 - Regulatory Guide 1.97 – Instrumentation for Light-Water-Cooled Nuclear Power Plants to Assess Plant and Environs Conditions Following an Accident.